 This study is the first analysis of attitudes and prostate cancer screening practices of a group of Canadian primary care providers following the release of the CTFPHC and USPSTF recommendations.
 Our findings suggest a decline in screening for prostate cancer and a lack of emphasis and awareness of national urological association guidelines.
-As primary care providers preform the majority of prostate cancer screening in the country, changes to their practice patterns have wide reaching effects on the detection and eventual treatment of prostate cancer.
-A significant decline in screening rates would have considerable public health implications for Canadian men in the form of increased selectivity of screening practices, health care disparities among men not well informed enough to acquire about PSA screening, and missed opportunities to detect biologically significant disease at an early stage.
-Since the completion of our study, the USPSTF has released a draft revision to their statement on screening for prostate cancer.
-More in keeping with guidelines by national urological associations, the revised USPSTF calls for physicians to inform men aged 55-69 of the harms and benefits of PSA testing.
+As primary care providers preform the majority of prostate cancer screening in the country, changes to their practice patterns have wide-reaching effects on the detection and eventual treatment of prostate cancer.
+A significant decline in screening rates would have considerable public health implications for Canadian men in the form of increased selectivity of screening practices, healthcare disparities among men not well-informed enough to acquire about PSA screening, and missed opportunities to detect biologically significant disease at an early stage.
+Since the completion of our study, the USPSTF and CUA have both produced either revisions or new guidelines for prostate cancer screening.
+More in keeping with guidelines by national urological associations, the revised USPSTF calls for physicians to inform men aged 55-69 of the harms and benefits of PSA testing. ^{25,26}

-Data from this study suggests a need for knowledge translation tools beyond the CTFPHC to assist PCPs in navigating current conflicting Canadian PSA guidelines.
+Data from this study suggest a need for knowledge translation tools beyond the CTFPHC to assist PCPs in navigating current conflicting Canadian PSA guidelines.
 This would help to ensure that those men who may benefit from the PSA test are properly selected.
-With a proposed shift back to PSA screening in appropriately selected men, the latest USPSTF further highlights the need for revision and unification of current Canadian prostate cancer guidelines.
+With a proposed shift back to PSA screening in appropriately selected men, the latest USPSTF and CUA publications further highlight the need for revision and unification of current Canadian prostate cancer guidelines by the CTFPHC.